Pyaru1997/Plotting-contours/README.md

 # Plotting-contours
-This app can make contours from raw data file
+Contour.exe is an app which was build using python.
+This app reads the data from text file and example text file " " is given